hut/dotfiles/misc/kblayout/README.md

 xmodmaps won't be applied to newly connected keyboards.
 I'd have to write an udev rule for it and meh, this is easier.

+## why not simply a patch?

+the base file constantly changes and a patch wouldn't apply cleanly anymore after a while